w3f/polkadot-wiki/docs/learn/how-to/create-polkadot-account.md

     At this point you can choose to use the account on any chain or allow it for a specific chain only, from the drop-down menu.
 Read [this article](../learn-account-advanced.md) for more details.

 7\.
 Set a password for your account.
-You will need to enter this password when signing any transaction with your account, like sending funds out.
-We recommend using only Latin letters, numbers, and symbols.
+You'll need to enter this password when signing any transaction with your account, like sending funds out.
+Use only Latin letters, numbers, and symbols.
 It's important you remember your password.
 There is no way to recover it later.

 !!! danger "READ THIS FIRST!"

-    The password isn't stored anywhere and we can't recover it for you.
+    The password isn't stored anywhere and can't be recovered for you.
 It's only used to encrypt your account locally on your computer.
-It does **not** protect your mnemonic phrase!
+It does **not** protect your mnemonic phrase.

 8\.
 Confirm your password and add the account.

-You are all set!
+You're all set.
 Refresh the [Accounts](https://polkadot.js.org/apps/#/accounts) page on the Polkadot Developer Interface and you should see your account.

 * * *